scottericpetersen/pro-audio-on-linux/README.md

 # 1. How Does My Computer Work?

-All of the following sections will be more or less true for you on capitol "L" Linux.
+The following sections will be more or less true for you on capitol "L" Linux.
 However, as you are probably aware, there are many flavors of Linux, different kernels, different init systems, and many audio servers/mixers that sit on top of the Linux audio stack.

-__Takeaway:__ You may need to dig further if any of the components mentioned below are not 100% relevent to you (in other words, if you don't have the program or config file mentioned).
+__Takeaway:__ You may need to dig further if any of the components mentioned below are not 100% relevant to you (in other words, if you don't have the program or config file mentioned).
 Differences in software stacks will mostly affect configurations and configuration file locations.
 (Or, even whether those configuration files are there to begin with, or must be created by you.)

 ## 1.a What is a Linux Distribution?